Caregiver: Clinical decision-making

 Despite the evidence of self-care promotion, caregivers are consistently underused during clinical encounters.
 Caregivers can contribute significantly to promoting patient wellness, including promoting patient independence and self-care.
-However, despite studies demonstrating caregivers' daily and positive contributions to patients' self-care, and their ability to offer perceptions, insights, and concerns, providers are not meaningfully engaging caregivers during the decision-making process for chronic care management.
+However, despite studies demonstrating caregivers' daily and positive contributions to patients' self-care, and their ability to offer perceptions, insights, and concerns, health care providers are not meaningfully engaging caregivers during the decision-making process for chronic care management.
 Ignoring the caregiver not only leaves the burden of illness on patients' shoulders but may also prevent caregivers from obtaining the knowledge they need to provide clinically effective care and promote self-care.

-The perceptions and needs of caregivers are inconsistently and seldom incorporated in designing and implementing interventions.
+The perceptions and needs of caregivers are seldom and inconsistently incorporated in designing and implementing interventions.
 Supporting research concludes that when caregivers are engaged in provider-patient encounters, patients report higher satisfaction with the clinical experience.
 The benefits of engaging caregivers during the clinical decision-making process include—and are not limited to—better patient understanding of provider advice, enhancement of patient-provider communication, better prioritization of patient concerns, and emotional support for the patient.
 These benefits are essential to the performance of self-care.